Research

 Longitudinal immunological and virological study for ME/CFS biomarker discovery

 Our NIH RO1 study, renewed in 2017, marked the second phase of an eight-year project that began in 2013.
-This renewal enabled comprehensive, regular assessments of ME cases.
+This renewal enabled comprehensive, regular assessments of people with ME/CFS.

 With over 600 participants, multiple time points, and rigorous protocols, the study aimed to draw significant epidemiological and biomedical conclusions.